-(a) Advanced Leave.
-An employee may request advanced vacation or sick leave for extended time off needed to recover from a major illness or injury not to exceed 19 working days (152 hours) per calendar year.
+a) Advance Leave - An employee may request advanced vacation or sick leave for extended time off needed to recover from a major illness or injury not to exceed 19 working days (152 hours) per calendar year.
 An employee must have worked at least one year before becoming eligible for this privilege.
 Before advanced vacation or sick leave is granted, an employee must have used all of his/her accumulated sick leave and vacation leave.
-The request for advanced leave form must be completed and submitted along with a cover letter to the human resources office to be forwarded to the Office of the President.
-Advanced Leave forms are located in the human resources office.
+The request for advance leave form must be completed and submitted along with a cover letter to the human resources office to be forwarded to the office of the president.
+Advanced leave forms are located in the human resources office.
 Requests will be answered in writing within one work week.